Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Three Rock Types.md

 ## Arrangement/Distribution
 - Used to classify metamorphic rocks
 - *Foliation* - a planar type of texture
-- Three types of foliation shown
+- Three types of foliation shown:
+	-

 ### Slate Cleavage
 - Rock splits along parallel planes
 - Due to parallel alignment of many microscopic platy minerals

 ### Schistosity
--
+- Comprised of platy minerals that are easily seen by naked eye
+- In parallel and sub-parallel alignment

+### Gneissic
+- Visible banding of alternating layers of equigranular minerals (quartz/feldspar) and platy minerals that include mica that are aligned